mah0x211/lua-net/README.md

 ### len = sock:sendqlen()

-get the number of send queue size.
+get the number of internal queue.

 **Returns**